digitalcredentials/wallet-attached-storage-spec/spec.md

 * An HTTP API for reading and writing to permissioned cloud storage, to serve as a unifying interface for file and folder storage, object and bucket storage, as well as databases (including RDBMSs, document stores, graph stores, etc)
-* An authorization and authentication framework for use with this storage
+* An authorization and authentication profile for use with this storage

 ## Goals and Requirements